"This site requires JavaScript to work correctly"

 View your weekly Karrierenewsletter to see current offers, under No.15 "Summer Schools / language courses".

-If you are an enrolled DIT student, there are several opportunities to partially finance your semester abroad through a scholarship.
-Read on to find out if you're eligible:
+If you are an enrolled DIT student, there are several opportunities to partially finance your semester or internship abroad through a scholarship (preferably outside Europe).

 The Bavarian State Ministry of Sciences, Research and the Arts supports advanced students with scholarships to drive the internationalisation of its higher education forward.
 Students must be attending their first bachelor or master degree course.